ICJIA/icjia-sfs-2024/content/about.md

 ---
 title: "About Us"
-slug: "/about"
+slug: "about"
 summary: "This is the about page summary"
+publishedAt: "2024-04-26"
+section: ""
+searchMeta: null
+splash: null
 ---

-## Test sub heading
+## Sub heading

-Test text
+About text here